meupatrocinio/frontend-challenge/README.md

 # Guidelines

-- It should use Angular
+- It should use Angular or React Native (according to the job description)
 - It must contain instructions on how to run the code
 - It should look good
 - It should work
-- It should use RxJs
 - The initial screen should display all the Pokémon types
 - Clicking on a type should navigate to the `pokemon-type/:type route`
 - The list of Pokémon of a given type should have pagination and show 10 items per page
-- Using NgRx is a bonus
 - Automated tests are a bonus
 - Any CSS framework can be used

+__*If you're developing with Angular:*__
+- It should use RxJs
+- Using NgRx is a bonus

 # Time reference